Domestic abuse should not happen to anybody. Ever. But it does - and when it does, there is help.

 Freephone: 0800 389 7552

-For Bridgend, during the closure of the Civic Offices (where the Assia Suite – domestic abuse facility is based) service users will need to ring Calan office direct.
-The telephone number is 01656 766139.
+For Bridgend, due to Covid-19, during the closure of the Civic Offices (where the Assia Suite - domestic abuse service is based), service users will need to either telephone, email or complete an online form.

 The Live Fear Free helpline is a confidential, free phone support and information service for anyone experiencing domestic or sexual abuse or wanting more information on available support service and is open 24 hours a day, 7 days a week.
 Contact the Live Fear Free Helpline on Freephone 0808 80 10 800